 Izusa lead her up a ramp off to the side that curved until it met a raised platform well above the assortment of tails and ears and claws.

 “Here’s fine.”
 Izusa pulled back a chair to make room for Nan’s wheelchair at a strangely curved table.
 “What would you like?
 Something sweet?
-It’s a little early but they usually serve breakfast dishes all cycle.”
+It’s a little early but they usually serve breakfast all cycle.”

 The odd scene around her and quick change of pace may have been enough to blind Nan’s stomach before, but at the mention of food, it cried out in realization that it was empty.
 Completely empty.
-Mouthland experienced a flood of unseen proportions.
+Mouthland experienced a flood of record proportions.

 Nan swallowed.
 “Pancakes and bacon?”